 Those substitutes selected to be part of the team, will need to reduce the number of advanced assignments they accept so they will be available to accept "last minute' jobs.
-These subs will be at the top of the list that HR staff members will call to fill "last minute" absences.
-We will have a tracking system in place to tally the number of "last minute" assignments completed so that we can review for continued eligibility to be part of the Long Term Sub Team.
+These subs will be at the top of the list that HR staff members will call to fill "last minute" absences each morning.
+We will have a tracking system in place to tally the number of "last minute" assignments completed so that we can review for continued eligibility to be part of the Last Minute Substitute Team.

 Question 2--Will I be required to accept certain jobs?

 In most cases the answer to this question will be "no." Substitutes selected to be part of the team will not be forced to take any particular assignment.
 We expect we will select some subs who prefer secondary work and some who prefer elementary although this will not be binding.
 We still want to try to place substitutes where they are most comfortable when possible.

 Those subs selected to be part of the team will not be able to be as selective as they have been previously however.
 If the subs selected for the team do not take many "last minute" jobs in the first part of a 9 week period, they may have to accept certain jobs in the latter part of the 9 week period in order to maintain their spot on the team.

 Additionally, in order to qualify for a job being considered "last minute" a substitute must accept a slot that is deemed most critical when multiple options exist.
 For example: If there are 3 openings on one campus on a particular day and 1 opening on another campus, those on the last minute team must accept the assigned job on the campus with 3 openings in order for the assignment to be considered one of the required number of "last minute" assignments.
 Subs must also be willing to move to slots that the campus deems most critical if changes to assignments occur.

 Question 3--If selected to be part of the last minute sub team, can I still accept future assignments?